MontiCore/monticore/docs/BestPractices-CLI.md

 * Groovy-scripting (`-sc`, `--script`): A Groovy Script is meant to describe the tool internal workflow.
 It controls parsing, symbol construction, reporting, code generation etc.
   This kind of scripting should only become necessary when various alternative configurations are possible.
-Thus not every tool provides Groovy scripting.
+Thus, not every tool provides Groovy scripting.
 * Template-scripting (`-ct`, `--configtemplate`):
   It is possible to add a custom template script right before the full generation process starts.
 This template is useful to customize the